Azure/azure-powershell/src/DataMigration/docs/Get-AzDataMigrationToSqlVM.md

 # Get-AzDataMigrationToSqlVM

 ## SYNOPSIS
-Retrieve the Database Migration resource.
+Retrieve the specified database migration for a given SQL VM.

 ## SYNTAX